 These are the best of the best in South Florida.

 Mauro's (Downtown Hollywood)- Huge authentic NY style slices.
 Perfect dough, sauce and cheese ratio.
-Their sauce skews slightly to the sweet side.
+Their sauce skews slightly on the sweet side.
 The best NY style slice in South Florida.

 |Cafe la Buca|